Research on Ethics

 The Ukleja Center for Ethical Leadership seeks to be a leader in research on ethical leadership, both in the academic and practitioner arenas.
 The center places priority on research areas that are aligned with capabilities and interests of CSULB faculty and the center's William Dickson Faculty Fellows.

-Beginning in 2014, the Ukleja Center will be offering annual grants to support faculty ethics research and contributions to the body of knowledge.
-CSULB faculty members will be invited to apply for ethics research stipends each spring.
+In 2014, the Ukleja Center began offering annual grants to support faculty ethics research and contributions to the body of knowledge in disciplinary and interdisciplinary ethics.
+CSULB faculty members are invited to apply for ethics research stipends each fall.
 Faculty members can apply here.
-Examples of research projects might include: impact studies of corporate social responsibility programs; developing and validating instruments for measuring ethical behavior in organizations; and the relationship between ethical behavior and organizational culture, conflict management, and individual courage.
+Current ethics research topics include:

 In 2012, the center initiated a university-wide survey to learn how ethics is being taught across the CSULB campus.
 In addition to serving as a pilot study for a national survey on teaching ethics, this survey is fostering collaborative relationships for research in the field of ethical leadership.
 As a result of the survey, the center developed an online teaching tool, Designs 4 Teaching Ethics, to help faculty deepen students' learning about ethics.
 All CSULB faculty are invited to participate through Beachboard.